Lease Extensions London

 Lease Extension Surveyor

 Property leases are a diminishing asset, losing their value as the remaining term decreases.
 While this may not affect the owner while they live in the property, it can result in a short supply of buyers when the time comes to sell up.
 Many house-hunters will factor the cost of extending a lease into their decision to purchase and it’s difficult to find lenders willing to finance a property with less than 70 years remaining.

 The Leasehold Reform, Housing and Urban Development Act (1993) gives owners of a leasehold property the right to extend the term of their lease by 90 years, and reduce their annual ground rent to zero in exchange for a premium, paid to the freeholder.
 For a quick estimate of how much a lease extension will cost for your property, try using our Lease Extension Calculator.

 In almost every instance of a leasehold extension, a negotiation between parties over an appropriate premium is required, which is where the expertise of a qualified surveyor is required.
 It’s also recommended that you obtain a professional leasehold valuation for the property in question.
-If you would like to learn more about the leasehold extension process, you can read our dedicated guide.
+If you would like to learn more about the leasehold extension process, you can read our dedicated guide below.

 At Foundation Chartered Surveyors we work for tenants (leaseholders) wishing to apply for a leasehold extension and for landlords (freeholders) seeking assistance with a formal or informal counter-offer.
 We can also assist multiple leaseholders in the same building with collective enfranchisement.